dteklavya/indic-translations-api/README.md

 python transBharat/manage.py runserver
 ```

+Authenticate using created user and obtain token from `/api/token/`.

 At this point, you can use `Postman` or other client for using APIs.
 Or visit [Swagger end-point](http://localhost:8000/api/schema/swagger-ui/) to play with.

 Follwoing end-points are available ATM: